weavora/wrest/README.md

 }
 ```

-5) Create 'api' folder in /protected/controllers/.
-Here will be determined all your REST API controllers.
+5) Create an 'api' folder in /protected/controllers/.
+Here all your REST API controllers will be determined.

 6) Extend all your REST controlles from WRestController instead of Controller.

 Usage
 -----

-1) Create model, determine relations, behavior etc.
+1) Create a model, determine relations, behavior, etc.

 ```php
 <?php